fluent/fluentd-docs-gitbook/configuration/linux-capability.md

     $ td-agent-gem install capng_c

+**Note:** capng_c uses `pkg-config` to link libcap-ng library.
+If you couldn't handle Linux capability with capng_c installation, please confirm `pgk-config` package is installed on your box.

 ## Capability handling on in_tail

 Currently, `in_tail` which is the one of the Fluentd core plugin handles the following Linux capabilities: